basarzaim/DSA210/README.md

 - **Outputs_Graph/**:
   - Contains visualizations for each research question.
 - **graph_functions.py**:
-  - Python code for graph generation and regression analysis.
+  - Python codes for graph generations & analyses.
-- **PRESENTATION.pdf**:
+- **Report.pdf**:
-  - Summary of findings and methodologies.
+  - Summary of research questions and findings.

 ---